olvior/bloodthief-mod-loader/README.md

 - Rename the files and the folder for the name of your map, if you're making a map pack you can have multiple json and .map files in one folder
 - If you're going to share the map prefix the folder name with your username to make sure they end up unique

+## How to use TrenchBroom

-Once you've done all that you're ready to load up a map file in Trenchbroom
+Once you've done all that you're ready to load up a map file in TrenchBroom

-Watch a trenbroom tutorial or read the manual to get started
+Watch a TrenchBroom tutorial or read the manual to get started

 But the basics are you can create shapes and give them textures to make the geometry.